 Figure 1.
 A balanced system uses two wires, other than ground, to transmit data.

 The system is called balanced, because the signal on one wire is ideally the exact opposite of the signal on the second wire.
 In other words, if one wire is transmitting a high, the other wire will be transmitting a low, and vice versa.
 See Figure 2.

 Figure 2.
 The signals on the two wires of a balanced system are ideally opposite.

 Although RS-485 can be successfully transmitted using multiple types of media, it should be used with wiring commonly called "twisted pair."

 What Is Twisted Pair, and Why Is It Used?

 As its name implies, a twisted pair is simply a pair of wires of equal length and twisted together.
-Using an RS-485-compliant transmitter with twisted-pair wire reduces two major sources of problems for designers of high-speed long-distance networks: radiated EMI
+Using an RS-485-compliant transmitter with twisted-pair wire reduces two major sources of problems for designers of high-speed long-distance networks: radiated EMI and received EMI.

 As shown in Figure 3, high-frequency components are present whenever fast edges are used in transmitting information.
 These fast edges are necessary at the higher data rates at which RS-485 is capable of transmitting.

 Figure 3.
 Waveform of a 125kHz square wave and its FFT plot.